Updated - February 16, 2025 - Copyright - Ralph Gibson - 2014

 crossbar moving.
 Mostly because I have some cabinets

-above the mill that the “Z” axis would hit if the “Y” crossbar moved.
-For manual operations on each axis, I
+above the mill that the “Z” axis would hit if the “Y”

-used handles from Taig Tools that were used on the Taig micro-mill that I own, as I find them very
+the Taig micro-mill that I own, as I find them very comfortable to use.
+Brass adapters for the Taig handles

-comfortable to use.
-Brass adapters for the Taig handles I turned on my Taig micro-mill for the CNC mill.
+I turned on my Taig micro-mill for the CNC mill.

 For the CNC mill, I used 1/2”-10TPI ACME stainless steel threaded rod for the drive on each axis, that I